Study on schizophrenia patients responsive to fish oil supplementation therapy

 Background and study aims

 Schizophrenia is a complex disorder that presents long-term challenges such as a lack of objective diagnostic markers and complex and varying clinical symptoms.
 The blunted niacin skin flushing response is commonly observed in patients with schizophrenia and is considered one of the objective diagnostic markers for the disorder.
 It is closely related to the membrane lipid disorder hypothesis of schizophrenia, which suggests that schizophrenia subgroups selected based on blunted niacin response are believed to be caused by membrane lipid disorders.
 Factors leading to membrane lipid disorders in the body include lipid peroxidation caused by oxidative stress and inflammatory responses.
 Fish oil is a common antioxidant and anti-inflammatory supplement, composed mainly of n-3 polyunsaturated fatty acids, which are important components of membrane lipids.
-Therefore, in this study, the aim is to select schizophrenia patients with dulling niacin reaction based on the participants' skin niacin reaction, and provide them with a one-cycle treatment of fish oil supplementation while maintaining regular clinical treatment.
-The auxiliary therapeutic effect of fish oil on the niacin dulling subgroup of schizophrenia patients will be evaluated through an assessment of their clinical symptoms and cognitive abilities.
+In this study, we randomly assigned participants to groups and added fish oil supplementation to the conventional treatment in the experimental group.
+The aim was to identify the schizophrenia population that responds well to this supplementary treatment of fish oil, with the expectation of providing guiding suggestions for clinical treatment.

 Who can participate?